Rochester subway: New York State Railways (1927–1938)

 Operations began on December 1, 1927 under contract with New York State Railways.
 Ten former Utica and Mohawk Valley Railway 2000-series cars were transferred from the Utica Lines to provide dedicated service in the Rochester subway.
 Freight service was provided by an electric locomotive purchased from General Electric.

 Interurban railways began using the new subway almost immediately, and were later joined by freight railroads.
 Starting on the first day of operations in 1927, the Rochester and Eastern Rapid Railway connected at Rowlands and terminated at City Hall station.
 The Rochester and Syracuse Railroad began using the subway in 1928, using a new connection established just east of Winton Road station.
-The Rochester, Lockport and Buffalo Railroad entered from the west side starting in 1928 using a ramp constructed at Lyell Avenue.
+The Rochester, Lockport and Buffalo Railroad entered from the west side starting in 1928 using a ramp constructed at Lyell Avenue with this railway also terminating at City Hall station.
 These latter two ramps were also used by the New York Central Railroad for freight traffic.
 The Baltimore and Ohio Railroad connected to the subway with a ramp along Broad Street, and the Lehigh Valley Railroad connected at the Court Street Station.

 In 1929, a special subway–surface operation began using a ramp at Emerson station to connect with the Dewey Avenue line to provide rush-hour service to Kodak Park, a major employer in the city.
 On June 1, 1929, local service on the Rochester subway was extended from Winton Road to Rowlands loop.

 In the aftermath of the Great Depression, New York State Railways fell into bankruptcy along with other railroads that operated interurban lines in the area.
 By 1931, all of the connecting interurban railways had ceased operation leaving the subway as an east–west line with no rail connections outside the line.
 While the company was in receivership, New York State Railways continued to operate the subway on a contract basis with the city of Rochester.
 Public opinion of the subway turned negative due to low ridership.